leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/02-expressjs.md

 });
 ```

+## 3. Run and setup your project

-We first boot our Pod, passing a valid Api Key as an argument.
+1. First, boot your Pod as usual and pass a valid Api Key as an argument.

-Then we set up a terminal in the "console" element that we added to `index.html`,
+2. Then set up a terminal in the **console** element that was added to the `index.html` file,
-so that we can see the output of the commands that we are going to run in the Pod.
+so that the output of the commands ran in the Pod are visible.

-Then we register a callback that will be notified every time an http server is
+3. Register a callback that will be notified every time an http server is
 started inside the Pod.

-The callback takes a Portal URL as an argument: a randomly generated, publicly
-accessible URL that you can use to show and interact with the inner project.
+The callback takes a Portal URL as an argument: a randomly generated, publicly accessible URL that you can use to show and interact with the inner project.

-We will show that the page is up and running and link to it in our `#url` div,
+4. It will be shown that the page is up and running and link to it in the `#url` div,
-and display a live rendering of it in our `#portal` iframe.
+and display a live rendering of it in the `#portal` iframe.
 Which were both set
-up in our `index.html` page.
+up in the `index.html` page.

-Then we copy the project files inside the Pod, using the `copyFile` utility function.
+6. Then copy the project files inside the Pod, using the `copyFile` utility function.

-Finally, we run some commands inside our Pod: `npm install` to install express.js
+7. Finally, run some commands inside the Pod: `npm install` to install express.js
 and its dependencies, and `node main.js` to start the web server.

+## End result

 Once the installation and setup are completed, you should see the iframe loading
 the main page of the project, served from inside the Pod via the Portal.

-## End result

 ![The index.html page rendered](/docs/assets/express.png)